julian-carpenter/airynet/README.md

 ## Description

-Code for an upcoming paper; "Using deep neural nets for classification of diffraction images", Zimmermann Not yet released and not yet ready for deployment.
+Code for an upcoming paper; "Using deep neural nets for classification of diffraction images", Zimmermann.

+**Not yet released and not yet ready for deployment.**

 ## Abstract